Making a Gift to Harpur College

 Binghamton Fund for Harpur College of Arts and Sciences provides immediate assistance and flexible funding to help students and faculty achieve their goals and enhance academic programs within the College.

-Institute for Advanced Studies in the Humanities was established in 2009 to support research, teaching, and programming in the humanities and topics relevant to the humanities, inspire the cross-pollination of ideas and spark meaningful campus-community engagement at Binghamton University.
+Institute for Advanced Studies in the Humanities: Established in 2009 to support research, teaching, and programming in the humanities and topics relevant to the humanities, inspire the cross-pollination of ideas and spark meaningful campus-community engagement at Binghamton University.
+Support Now

-Harpur Fellows Program provides select students the opportunity to pursue a self-designed project that will service a community and contribute to the student's intellectual and personal growth.
+Harpur Fellows Program: Provides select students the opportunity to pursue a self-designed project that will service a community and contribute to the student's intellectual and personal growth.
 Fellows receive up to $4,000 to help defray expenses associated with their projects.
+Support Now

-Harpur Edge gives students a jump-start on their future by providing connections to resources on and off campus, sponsoring enrichment programming and supporting student-driven initiatives.
+Harpur Edge: Gives students a jump-start on their future by providing connections to resources on and off campus, sponsoring enrichment programming and supporting student-driven initiatives.
+Support Now

 Interested in Establishing a Named Fund For Research?

 You can help our students and faculty create, discover and transmit knowledge by establishing a named fund for research.
-For more information, contact John Koch at 607-777- 6844.
+For more information, email John Koch, Vice President for Advancement or call 607-777- 6844.